FloraHelmers/QueerHistoryProject/README.md

 # Strategies for creating knowledge graphs to depict a multi-perspective Queer communities representation
-by Louann Coste, Flora Helmers, Léo Le Nestour, Mahsa Niazi supervised by Genoveva Vargas-Solar
+by Louann Coste, Flora Helmers, Léo Le Nestour, Mahsa Niazi

-## The project
+## Project Overview
-The process is described in the article.
+This project aims to create a knowledge graph of the LGBTQ+ artistic and political scene.
+The process and details are explained in the accompanying article.

-## the directory kgbuilder
-to use like a python library
+## KGBuilder Directory
-The notebook ... explains how to use it.
+The KGBuilder directory can be used as a Python library, and the accompanying notebook (present both inside and outside the directory) provides a step-by-step guide on how to use it.

-## Collecting data with SPARQL requests
+## Data Collection with SPARQL Requests
-the file `some_sparql_requests` proposes several sparql requests.
-The .csv files that come along are the results of some of these sparql requests.
+The "some_sparql_requests" file contains several SPARQL requests to collect data.
+The results of some of these requests are stored in CSV files.

-## writing ontology
+## Ontology Writing
-Finally not exploited as a part of the project.
-The ontology created offers a view of the LGBTQ+ artistic and politic scene.
-Its serialization format in turtle is easily readable.
-The ontology can be visualize by using Protégé.
+An ontology was created to offer a view of the LGBTQ+ artistic and political scene, but it was not exploited as part of the project.
+The ontology is serialized in turtle format, which is easily readable.
+It can be visualized using Protégé.

-## In the directory visualisation
-several visualisation are gathered
+## Visualization Directory
+The Visualization directory contains several visualizations of the knowledge graph.

 ## Bibliography
-the sources we read to get more knowledge about knowledge graphs
+The Bibliography section lists the sources we consulted to gain more knowledge about knowledge graphs.

-## more notebooks
+## Additional Notebooks
-propose some of the raw notebooks we have been working with (no need to read it)
+Additional notebooks are provided, but they are raw and not necessary to read.

-# Technical reminders if you want to run the library in Colab
+## Technical details if you want to run the library in Colab
 To run kgbuilder in google colab :
 1. upload kgbuiler in the google drive
 2. run : ```python